sergiobuesodominguez/newspaper-ads-detector/README.md

 └─ outputs/                # created at runtime
 ```

-## 🧑‍💻 Who is this for?
-**Non‑coders who just want to run it.** You only need to follow the steps below (copy/paste commands).
-No code editing required.

 ## 🚀 Quick Start
 1) **Download repo**: Click **Code → Download ZIP**, unzip.